echo-karriere/web/README.md

 [![Powered by Vercel](https://raw.githubusercontent.com/echo-karriere/web/develop/.github/powered-by-vercel.svg)](https://vercel.com?utm_source=echo-karriere-website&utm_campaign=oss)

 This is the front-end (aka website) for _echo karriere_; a career day for IT students in and around Bergen.
-It is written using a symphony of modern tools, most notably React, Gatsby, (S)CSS-modules and hosted using Vercel.
+It is written in NextJS using TailwindCSS.

 ## Setup